 - What are the primary activities of the organization?
 Describe the major programs open to the general public. - What work is your organization most proud of?
 What are the organization's accomplishments?
 What plans is the organization excited about? - Does your organization provide a new or distinguishing perspective on the arts? - If the arts are not the mission of your organization, describe your artistic programming, and describe how it fits within your larger organizational work. - Describe key exhibitors/presenters, artists, and other collaborators.

 Public Benefit (30 points)

-Project connects to a defined community; applicant demonstrates effective strategies in marketing and audience engagement that are inclusive and publicly accessible; how is the project inviting to it's community and the broader public?
+Programming connects to a defined community; applicant demonstrates effective strategies in marketing and audience engagement that are inclusive and publicly accessible; the programming is inviting to its community and the broader public.

 Community Engagement